'The Post-Brexit Security Field on the Island of Ireland: The Role of Civil Society in Everyday Security'

 What are the security futures facing Ireland, particularly in a shared Island context?
 What role should these formal and informal institutions play?

-Within this context, how do women and men experience engagements in the security field, and do formal and informal actors’ reflections on the situation vary by gender?
+Within this context, how do different individuals experience engagements in the security field, and do formal and informal actors’ reflections on the situation vary by gender or other identities?

 We define security broadly.
 We think of security as anything people do to feel safe, live carefree, and safeguard their freedoms.
 In doing so, we imagine security beyond official state initiatives and surveillance or national defense.
 Instead, we are interested in the lived, experienced, day-to-day practices local communities and individuals routinely carry out to ensure their wellbeing and success.